Super can be complicated, especially when you’re starting out. Here are some answers to the questions we hear most.

 Contribution limits or ‘caps’ are set by the Government and differ depending on whether you are making non-concessional (before-tax) or concessional (after-tax) contributions.
 If you do make contributions that exceed your caps you may have to pay additional tax, and excess concessional contributions may also be counted towards your non-concessional cap.

 Your ability to make certain types of contributions may be affected by your total super balance (i.e the total amount you have in super and/or pension accounts at 30 June of the previous financial year.)

 For more information on your contribution limits and what they might mean for you, visit the Government contribution limits page.

-The scheme kicks off from 1 July 2018 – eligible CareSuper members wanting to take advantage of the scheme can start making voluntary contributions to their super.
+Eligible CareSuper members wanting to take advantage of the scheme can do this by making voluntary contributions to your super.

 In most cases, changing jobs doesn’t mean you have to change super funds.
 To take CareSuper with you when you change jobs, simply complete the Choice of fund form and hand it to your new employer.

 By choosing to stay with CareSuper, you can avoid ending up with multiple funds, multiple sets of fees and excess paperwork.
 We’ve already filled in our details, so choosing CareSuper is easy.

 Conditions for accessing super are different for temporary residents.